dstroppa/aws-modern-application-workshop/module-1/README.md

 cdk bootstrap
 ```

-We can now deploy the `MythicalMysfits-Website` by executing the `cdk deploy` command from within the `cdk` folder and defining the stack we wish to deploy, such as:
+We can now deploy the `MythicalMysfits-Website` by executing the `cdk deploy` command from within the `cdk` folder and defining the stack we wish to deploy, such as: `cdk deploy STACKNAME`.

-  cdk deploy _stackname_

 Execute the following command: